 It is often necessary to implement a model configuration limited to an oceanic region or a basin, which communicates with the rest of the global ocean through "open boundaries".
-As stated by Roed and Cooper [1986], an open boundary is a computational border

-. & ! where the aim of the calculations is to allow the perturbations generated inside the computational domain to leave it without deterioration of the inner model solution.
-However, an open boundary also has to let information from the outer oceans enter the model and should support inflow and outflow conditions.
+As stated by Roed and Cooper [1986], an open boundary is a computational border where the aim of the calculations is to allow the perturbations generated inside the computational domain to leave it without deterioration of the inner model solution.
+However, an open boundary also has to let information from the outer ocean enter the model and should support inflow and outflow conditions.

 The open boundary package OBC is the first open boundary option developed in NEMO (originally in OPA8.2).
-It allows the user to
+It allows the user to tell the model that a boundary is "open" and not closed by a wall, for example by modifying the calculation of the divergence of velocity there;